AlexandrePoisson/pylgbst/README.md

     python3 setup.py install --user

-## Using the pygatt on Linux / Nano
+## Using the pygatt on Linux / Jetson Nano

-    pip3 install pygatt --user
+After testing some of the connections alternative : bluepy requires python 3.7 to run asyncio command pygatt requires sudo
+So i decided to move with gatt

+    pip install gatt

 Examples given are hardcoded with my Technic Hub and Train Hub.
 90:84:2B:5F:33:35 as Technic Hub